Syed Muhammad Anwer: Child marriage

+As Chief Justice Federal Shariat Court of Pakistan, Anwer took Suo Motu notice of an underage girl’s marriage immediately after reports about the incident floated on media.
+The incident of the five-year old girl reportedly happened in Khuzdar district of Baluchistan.
+The Court observed that the cruel, un-Islamic and heartless ritual is found in many parts of Pakistan where girls, are given in marriage or servitude to an aggrieved family as compensation to end disputes, often murder.
+The Suo Motu notice led to various legislative actions taken by the federation and provinces.
+The provincial assembly of Baluchistan has ultimately passed a Bill for prohibition of child marriages tilted as the Balochistan Child Marriage Restraint Act, 2025 setting minimum age for marriage at 18 which has gained extensive approval and recognition The international community as well as the EU has also acknowledged the efforts to raise legal marriage age in Pakistan to 18 as it conforms to the provisions of CEDAW to which Pakistan is a signatory.

+Outlawing practice of swara and vani

-On 25 October 2021, Justice Dr. Syed Muhammad Anwer delivered a landmark judgement in Sakeena Bibi V. Secretary Law, Government of Pakistan where he held that the practice of Swara is unconstitutional and un-Islamic as it is against the principles of the Quran and Sunna.
+On 25 October 2021, Anwer delivered a landmark judgement in Sakeena Bibi V. Secretary Law, Government of Pakistan where he held that the practice of Swara is unconstitutional and un-Islamic as it is against the principles of the Quran and Sunna.
 Swara (also known as Vani and Budla-i-sulh) is a custom/tradition whereby, women and girls belonging to the offender's family are given in marriage or servitude to the aggrieved persons as compensation for reconciliation in case of rivalry, murder, or abduction in order to settle the dispute.
 It is a form of arranged or forced child marriage.
 The decision is made by a council of tribal elders called Jirga or Panchayat.
 The practice violates the rights of women and girls to a significant extent and places them at high risk of violence and abuse.